 Regular sea salt is rarely fortified with iodine.
 The amount of iodine in unfortified sea salt depends on the water source.
 In most cases, it’s pretty small.

 Iodized salt is an effective and cheap way to prevent iodine deficiency.
 About 90% of the American population consumes iodized salt.
 Just 1/4 tsp of ionized salt provides about 71 mcg of iodine.
-This dose is 47% of Daily Value (DV).
+This dose is 47% of the Daily Value.

 Moreover, the pink Himalayan salt usually contains less iodine than iodized salt.
 In general, Himalayan salt has more minerals and trace elements than table salt.
 So, if you prefer Himalayan salt, you should consume foods with iodine to prevent iodine deficiency.